redpanda-data/connect/docs/outputs/README.md

 ```

 Sends message parts as objects to an Amazon S3 bucket.
 Each object is uploaded
 with the path specified with the `path` field.

-In order to have a
-different path for each object you should use function interpolations described
+In order to have a different path for each object you should use function
-[here](../config_interpolation.md#functions), which are calculated per message
+interpolations described [here](../config_interpolation.md#functions), which are
-of a batch.
+calculated per message of a batch.

+The fields `content_type` and `content_encoding` can also be set
+dynamically using function interpolation.

 ## `sqs`